100% Equity Financing from Pension Fund Syndicates

 Existing Asset Financing

-• Asset purchased outright at full market value;
+• Asset purchased outright at full market value

 • Lessee Sponsor receives immediate cash